 Hartwick College was founded in 1797, under the provisions of the will of John Christoper Hartwick, as the first Lutheran Seminary in America.

 The College Archives was officially established in 1973 and exists primarily to collect and preserve materials that reflect the biography of John Christopher Hartwick and the educational institutions bearing his name – Hartwick Seminary, Hartwick Academy and Hartwick College.
-In addition, the archives houses numerous special collections.
+In addition, the Archives houses over thirty special collections.